 The Need for Innovation in the Treatment of HIV

 People living with HIV are often affected by other ailments and conditions such as lipodystrophy.
-Lipodystrophy affects the redistribution of fat that includes the accumulation and loss of fat in certain parts of the human body.
+Lipodystrophy is characterized by the redistribution of fat, including the accumulation and loss of fat in certain parts of the human body.
 The excess fat in the abdomen exerts pressure in the abdomen on the internal organs.
 The consequences of lipodystrophy are therefore numerous and serious.
 In fact, we now know that lipodystrophy is often the starting point of an even more serious condition called Nonalcoholic Fatty Liver Disease or NAFLD which, in turn, can lead to Non Alcoholic Steatohepatitis or NASH, cirrhosis and liver failure.
 Many patients migrate from lipodystrophy to NASH over time.
 NAFLD and NASH are known to cause serious metabolic disorders along with an inflammation cascade which leads to long-term damage to the liver due to the formation of scar tissue.

 It is estimated that more than 90,000 people living with HIV in the United States also have lipodystrophy.